Close button

 Finally, we produce a detailed report that presents the event's emissions in a transparent manner.
 The report includes not only the total emissions, but also a breakdown by category and recommendations for reducing emissions at future events.

-By taking this structured approach, we can ensure that event emissions are calculated as accurately as possible and provide event organizers with valuable insights and recommendations on how to make their events more sustainable.
+By taking this structured approach, we can ensure that event emissions are calculated as accurately as possible and provide event organisers with valuable insights and recommendations on how to make their events more sustainable.

 Will requiring attendees to provide travel information be a barrier to event registration?

 For participants, this data is collected relatively unobtrusively, and participants are often not even aware that there are sustainability questions on the event registration form.
-Nevertheless, participants are willing to act in an environmentally responsible manner and even see it as positive that the organizer is actively addressing environmental issues.
+Nevertheless, participants are willing to act in an environmentally responsible manner and even see it as positive that the organiser is actively addressing environmental issues.

 Since the pandemic, the number of physical events has increased dramatically.
 On the other hand, almost every company has learned to hold events online.
 What do you recommend when it comes to choosing an event format from a sustainability perspective?